 - I Will Find You: Once Milo gets lost, Otis embarks on a relentless journey to rescue him.

-- Inevitable Waterfall: Milo goes down one in a box.
+- Inevitable Waterfall: Happens to Milo during his trip down the river in a box.

 - Interspecies Adoption: Milo and Otis take a lesson in responsibility when they raise a baby chicken at the beginning of the film.

 - Interspecies Friendship: Milo and Otis.
 Most animals are portrayed as friendly cross-species except for bears, screech owls, seagulls, and crabs.

 - Incoming Ham: When Otis encounters the Fox.

 - Laughably Evil: The bears.
 Despite being...well, freakin' bears, they keep getting outsmarted by a cat and a pug.
 One even gets a bowling ball dropped on his head!

 - Messy Pig: Baby pigs have terrible table manners.

 - Missed Him by That Much: Several places Otis visits are places that Milo had just left.